 These 48 hours start the day after your Orbera balloon surgery in Lubbock.
 During this time, you go back to the clear liquid diet.
 This is to minimize gastric discomfort and give your stomach a chance to adjust to the presence of the balloon without adding anything heavy.

 Days 3-7 Post-Procedure

 After two days on a clear liquid diet, it is time to transition back into the full liquid diet that you started with.
 Take things slow, starting with thinner liquids in the first days and moving up towards thicker options.

 Week Two Post-Procedure

 During this week, you move from liquids to purees.
 These offer more flavor, substance, and volume, which can stress the stomach a bit.
 Once again, take things slow to give your stomach time to adjust to the presence of both the balloon and food, and listen to your body.
 Stop eating before you feel full.

 In this week, you can start eating soft foods.
 Focus on those low in fats and carbohydrates, as these are less likely to cause gastrointestinal distress.
 Since you are no longer pureeing foods, this diet might feel more restrictive.
 Look for foods like boiled eggs, hummus, mashed vegetables, and oatmeal.

 At this point, your stomach should be ready for solid foods.
 Introduce new foods and textures one at a time so your stomach isn’t overwhelmed.
 This also gives you the chance to see how your body responds and changes.
 Try to start with softer foods first, then work your way up to harder and raw foods.

-From there, you need to focus on eating less, getting the right nutritional balance, and being healthier as a whole.
+How much weight can you lose with a gastric balloon?
+The answer to that question is very individual.
+How much weight can you lose with a gastric balloon?
+The answer to that question is very individual.
+You need to focus on eating less, getting the right nutritional balance, and being healthier as a whole.
 With the right approach, your weight loss should last even after the balloon is removed.